 This section discusses the performance of Random Forest, XGBoost, and LightGBM models trained on cross-validation data curated with different feature subsets and missing data removal techniques (as described in Figure 3).
 As described in Section 4.412, performance was measured using mean relative error (MRE), MSE, RMSE, MAE, and R2.
 However, to keep this chapter concise, only MRE and MSE were presented, with the other metrics given in Appendix 9.1.
 While MRE described the model’s error as a proportion of the ground truth and prediction values, MSE provided information about the model’s performance when predicting for outliers.
 Combining the two metrics provided a comprehensive measure of model performance.

 5.41 Base Estimator Performance on Different Feature Subsets and Missing Data Removal Thresholds for Country-Level Prediction

+Leading sentence to explain what is country-level prediction.

 5.411: Random Forest

-Random Forest models trained on different feature subsets generally had similar performance, especially when accounting for standard deviation in their performance (Figure 16).
+Random Forest models trained on different feature subsets generally had similar performance on the test set, especially when accounting for standard deviation in their performance (Figure 16).
 The models’ MRE and MSE typically ranged from 0.25 to 0.32 and 5,000 to 10,000 across the different feature subsets, respectively.
 The exception was models trained only on the ‘Correlation 0.8’ feature subset.
 In this case, models had notably lower predictive performance, with mean relative error at least 0.5 and MSE at least 28,000.
 Models trained on the ‘Correlation 0.7’ feature subset generally had the second largest errors across both metrics.

-The Random Forest models with the lowest MRE (0.25) were trained on datasets formed without feature selection and with a missing data threshold of 90%.
-However, the models with the lowest MSE (4,986) were trained on the subset of features hand-picked from the literature and with a missing data threshold of 85%.
+The Random Forest models with the lowest MRE (0.25) were trained on datasets formed without feature selection and with a missing data threshold of 90% (Figure 16a).
+However, the models with the lowest MSE (4,986) were trained on the subset of features hand-picked from the literature and with a missing data threshold of 85% (Figure 16b).
 The set of features hand-picked from the literature was most consistently associated with low MSE scores, and to a lesser degree low MRE scores.
 Thus, models trained on this feature subset may have had less outlier-induced error.

 The relative ordering of best to worst performing missing data threshold changed when considering MSE versus MRE.
 For example, Random Forest models trained on a missing data threshold of 85% typically had higher MRE than models trained on higher missing data thresholds.
 Additionally, models trained with no missing data removal had the lowest, or tied for the lowest, MRE.
 In contrast, models trained with a missing data threshold of 85% had both the highest and lowest MSE scores, depending on the feature selection method.
 The same applied for no missing data removal.
 However, these comparisons must be taken with caution, as the standard deviation in both error metrics always overlapped with that of models trained on other thresholds.